 IT approved software for converting: https://imazing.com/heic

 4. Data management excel spreadsheet: All unknown plants for each plot will have a record within the "unknown plants" spreadsheet which will be updated throughout the season.
-This spreadsheet will reside in the Google Drive and will link all the pertinent information related to the unknown and its eventual identification – Including information like plot #, date, unknown alias, camera, datasheet notes, timestamp, photo name, identified species name, who performed the species ID, etc. When a photo is positively ID’ed then the name of the photo in the google drive can be updated to the corresponding 6-letter code (or entire scientific name if not in the database).
+This spreadsheet will reside in the Google Drive and/or I: drive and will link all the pertinent information related to the unknown and its eventual identification – Including information like plot #, date, unknown alias, camera, datasheet notes, timestamp, photo name, identified species name, who performed the species ID, etc. When a photo is positively ID’ed then the name of the photo can be updated to the corresponding 6-letter code (or entire scientific name if not in the database).

 Standardized naming convention for plant photos: